 The basic rule to avoid dangerous behavior is to never start work if you are not professional or trained or if the jobs are not for you!

-This free and editable training course by EdApp will ensure that individuals working with power tools have the necessary knowledge, but at the same time are aware of risks related to their work.
+This site safety training course by EdApp will ensure that individuals working with power tools have the necessary knowledge, but at the same time are aware of risks related to their work.

 This is how you develop workers that are focused, concentrated, and with a safety-conscious attitude.